-The following is an overview of the Company's properties with results from the most recent years.
-Please refer to the Company's website, news releases and filings on SEDAR for additional details, maps, photos and other information.
+The following is an overview of the Company's properties with results from the most recent years' work completed.
+Please refer to the Project Overview section herein, Company's website, news releases and filings on SEDAR for additional details, maps, photos and other information.